pyeventsourcing/esdbclient/README.md

 Like with `read_stream_events()` and `read_all_events()`, the recorded event objects received from a catch-up subscription are instances of the `RecordedEvent` class.
-See the Notes section below for details of the `RecordedEvent` class.

 ### Subscribe all events